QuiCM/ScrapMetal/README.md

 ### Why?
 There's a lot of Discord wrappers and libraries out there.
 Most of them are overly complex, attempt to do too much, unstable, etc.
-The major aim of the ScrapMetal stack is to be small, maintainable, and usable.
+The major aim of the ScrapMetal stack is to be small, maintainable, and usable - it does exactly what it needs to do, and nothing much more.
+But it should also be pretty straightforward to build onto